 Additionally, you should also consider using soundproofing curtains on the window.
 The curtains should extend all the way to the floor and should cover more area.
 Not only will the insulate sound but they’ll add aesthetic appeal to your home.

-My girlfriend got these super long curtains on Amazon for our living room and they did a wonderful job in reducing outside noise since we live in the city.
+My girlfriend got these super long curtains from Amazon for our living room and they did a wonderful job in reducing outside noise since we live in the city.

 But to significantly sound proof outside noise in your bedroom or living room, I would recommend you to use a double curtain rod rather than a regular one.
 A double curtain rod will allow you to hang two sound deadening curtains to cover the same area.
 So you’ll be getting two curtain layers to give your double noise protection.